yulanvanoppen/ZIBGe-GLMM/README.md

 ## Contents
-The contents of this package can be divided into three groups:
+The contents of this package can be divided into four groups:

 ### Data generation
 ZIBGe distribution PMF